Camp Lejeune Water Contamination Settlement - Find Out Here if You Qualify.

 Español Tap to Call(800) 811-9495

 We have a dedicated team of North Carolina licensed attorneys who will provide you with the care and personal attention you deserve.
-Further, our state-of-the-art case tracking system and attention to detail allow us to fight for every client aggressively.

 Following a car accident, your priority should be treating your injuries so you can get back to work and regular life.
 The North Carolina car accident lawyers at Younce, Vtipil, Baznik & Banks, P.A. can handle the details of your case so that you can focus on healing and making a full recovery.
-Our licensed attorneys and staff will take the following steps:

 • Investigate the accident to gather and preserve crucial evidence for your case.
 These include police accident reports, surveillance or traffic camera footage, accident scene photos, witness statements, and testimony from accident reconstruction experts.